davidalk/dyndnsup/README.md

 2. Ues your prefered Python package manager to install [Selenium](https://pypi.python.org/pypi/selenium)

+3. Download this repository

-3. Create a file called settings.cfg in the same directory as the dyndns_update.py module file, sample file as follows:
+4. Create a file called settings.cfg in the same directory as the dyndns_update.py module file, sample file as follows:

 ```
 [USER]